 Interschool Design Competition

-In October 2017, NCARB sponsored the National Building Museum’s 2017 Interschool Design Competition.
-During the event, nearly 50 architecture students from six local universities got a firsthand look at how creative design solutions can improve their community.
-Participating students received a free NCARB Record for one year and the opportunity to report seven hours toward the Architectural Experience Program™(AXP™).
+Since 2017, NCARB has sponsored the Interschool Design Competition at the National Building Museum.
+During the annual event, nearly 50 architecture students from six local universities explore how creative design solutions can improve their community.
+Participating students receive a free NCARB Record for one year and the opportunity to report seven hours toward the Architectural Experience Program™(AXP™).

 Building Safety Month